Hemostemix (CVE:HEM) Shares Down 22.7% – Time to Sell?

 In other Hemostemix news, Director Peter Alan Lacey purchased 200,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 6th.
-The stock was bought at an average cost of C$0.15 per share, for a total transaction of C$30,000.00.
-Company insiders own 10.43% of the company’s stock.
+The stock was purchased at an average cost of C$0.15 per share, with a total value of C$30,000.00.
+10.43% of the stock is currently owned by insiders.

 About Hemostemix